-Electricity Repair category: 2 Notes: The consumer unit has been upgraded in the past.
-Notwithstanding this, a number of sockets/fittings and presumably the wiring remains of mixed age.
+Electricity Repair category: 2 Notes: Sockets were noted to be mounted on skirting boards which may not comply with modern regulations.
+Some of the sockets and fittings remain of a mixed age.
 The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.